Friday, October 25, 2024

 "The Spirit of God is great than any attack of the devil.
 Don't be afraid of the enemy; be confident of the power of God in your life."

-Just a friendly reminder that there will not be a Sunday blog post.
-Aside from my morning AA meeting, I don't have any specific plans for Sunday but I reserve Sundays for family.
+One last thing—just a friendly reminder that there won’t be a Sunday blog post this week.
+Aside from my morning AA meeting, I don’t have much on the calendar, but I keep Sundays for family time.

 Resources: